sepsalimi/DroneVTOLSystem/README.md

 # DroneVTOLSystem
-Designed a new VTOL System with SolidWorks and ANSYS, reducing drag by 37% and weight by 13%, saving $4000
+For our UofAlberta Capstone, we designed a new VTOL System with SolidWorks and ANSYS, reducing drag by 37% and weight by 13%, saving $4000